Microneedling nåldjup – komplett guide (0.25–2.0 mm)

 • Broken capillaries (with caution)

-Recovery time is longer than with more superficial treatments, and redness may persist for several days.
+The recovery time is longer than with shallower treatments, and redness may persist for several days.
 Here it is extra important to understand risks and safety aspects.

 Microneedling needle depth 1.5–2.0 mm